wlswotmd/gef/README.md

 * Connect to the gdb stub of qemu-user (via localhost:1234)
 * Connect to the gdb stub of Intel Pin (via localhost:1234)
 * Connect to the gdb stub of Intel SDE (via localhost:1234)
+* Connect to the gdb stub of qiling framework (via localhost:9999)
 * Connect to the gdb stub of KGDB (over serial. currently, only gdb 12.x~ is supported)
-* Connect to the gdb stub of qiling framework (via localhost:9999)
+* Connect to the gdb stub of VMWare (via ipaddr:port)

 ### Qemu-system cooperation
-* Usage:
+* Usage
     * Start qemu-system with the `-s` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.
     * Or `gdb-multiarch -ex 'set architecture TARGET_ARCH' -ex 'target remote localhost:1234'` (for old qemu).